danielzmbp/remag/README.md

 1. **Bacterial Pre-filtering**: By default, REMAG automatically filters out bacterial contigs using the integrated 4CAC classifier (can be disabled with `--skip-bacterial-filter`)
 2. **Feature Extraction**: Combines k-mer composition (4-mers) with coverage profiles across multiple samples.
 Large contigs are split into overlapping fragments for augmentation during training
 3. **Contrastive Learning**: Trains a Siamese neural network using the Barlow Twins self-supervised loss function.
 This creates embeddings where fragments from the same contig are close together
-4. **Clustering**: Graph-based Leiden clustering (default) or density-based HDBSCAN on the learned contig embeddings to form bins
+4. **Clustering**: Graph-based Leiden clustering on the learned contig embeddings to form bins
 5. **Quality Assessment**: Uses miniprot to align bins against a database of eukaryotic core genes to detect contamination
 6. **Iterative Refinement**: Automatically splits contaminated bins based on core gene duplications to improve bin quality